AdguardTeam/KnowledgeBase/docs/general/license/legacy.md

 ## About the outdated licenses

-Initially (our veteran users will remember) licenses of the following types were available to activate AdGuard products:
+Initially licenses of the following types were available to activate AdGuard products:

 **Standard** — for desktop applications AdGuard for Windows/AdGuard for Mac